SiliconLabs/bluetooth_applications/bluetooth_door_lock_rfid/README.md

 7. After the *sl_bt_evt_system_boot_id* event arrives, the application sets up the security manager to bond with an iOS/Android device.
 And then start advertising.

-8. Handle GATT event to help users configure the [Use EFR Connect Mobile Application](#use-efr-connect-mobile-application) and get the result from the algorithm calculation over the *EFR32 connect* mobile application
+8. Handle GATT event to help users configure the [Use Simplicity Connect Mobile Application](#use-simplicity-connect-mobile-application) and get the result from the algorithm calculation over the *EFR32 connect* mobile application

 #### Application logic ####